 Buying a Car Out of State and Auto Financing

-OK, so far we have covered the plates and the taxes when you are a cash customer, but things can change a bit when you are going to buy car out of state drive homefinance your car.
+OK, so far we have covered the plates and the taxes when you are a cash customer, but things can change a bit when you are going to finance your car.
 When you buy a car in the state where you reside the taxes are added into your purchase.
 They can be financed if you like or you can put money down on your purchase to cover the taxes and more, but you are not required to unless it’s a condition of the lender.
 However when you are buying a car out of state and driving home and the car is financed the lender may collect the taxes for your state and write a check to your state for the taxes.
 They will give you the check to take to the D.M.V. when you get your license plates and registration to make sure the taxes are satisfied.
 The state can put a lien on a car if you don’t pay the sales taxes and government liens take precedence over lender liens.
 This way taxes are satisfied and the state is happy.
 Are you confused yet?

 There aren’t any rules and regulations about buying a car out of state and driving home that are uniform in ever state.
 The good news is that the dealership where you plan on buying your car will know exactly what needs to be done.
 This is not an area of the car buying process where dealers play games because state regulations and taxes and rigorously enforced.